-Barbell's may look like the simplest piece of gym equipment, but they're not.
-The most common ones, olympic barbells, are metal bars that weigh 45 pounds and are able to be loaded with even more weight to make it heavier.
-Most people that practice weightlifting train using barbells, but as the weight increases, the more pressure is added onto the upper back, neck, and hips.
+Barbells may look like the simplest piece of gym equipment, but they're not.
+The most common ones, Olympic barbells, are metal bars that weigh 45 pounds and are able to be loaded with even more weight to make them heavier.
+Most people that practice weightlifting train using barbells, but as the weight increases, more pressure is added onto the upper back, neck, and hips.
 This can make a workout less enjoyable, and more painful.
 An uncomfortable workout experience can discourage you from adding more weight to your lifts, thus halting your progress.

 Luckily, there's a piece of equipment that can help make barbell workouts more comfortable in order to allow you to lift heavier with little to no pain...
 We're talking about barbell pads.
-They come in a variety of styles, sizes, and materials, and are typically manufactured with a high-density foam that cushions between the body and weight bar.
-Some have an internal foam pad with a cover on the outside, some don't have the cover.
-But no matter what they look like, they all do the same thing: Add cushioning to provide relief to the back, neck, shoulders, and hips while training.
+They come in a variety of styles, sizes, and materials, and are typically manufactured with a high-density foam that cushions between the body and weight bar - check out our Barbell Pads out as an example!
+Ours has an internal foam pad with a cover on the outside, but some don't have the cover.
+Anyways, no matter what they look like, they all do the same thing: Add cushioning to provide relief to the back, neck, shoulders, and hips while training.

-These really come in handy when doing heavy weight barbell training!
-So if you're a lifter and don't have one of these, keep on reading to learn more about why barbell pads should be in your gym bag and/or home gym..
+We're not just saying this because we sell them, but they really come in handy when performing heavy weight barbell exercises!
+So if you're a lifter and don't have one of these, keep on reading to learn more about why barbell pads should be in your gym bag and/or home gym...

 Four Reasons To Use Barbell Pads

 This piece of fitness equipment is called various names: Squat pads, shoulder pad, shoulder protective pad, and more.
 All of the different names of it just describe what they're used for - Provide protection for certain muscle groups and the exercises commonly used with them.
 They are used for barbell exercises like squats, lunges, and hip thrusts.
-Rarely are they ever used on barbell exercises that do not make direct contact with your body or light weight lower body warm-up exercises.
+They're never used on barbell exercises that don't make direct contact with your body, it's also rarely used on lightweight barbell exercises.

 When you're lifting, especially heavier weights, you'll notice that you need some type of support.
-It could be from lifting straps, wrist wraps, gloves, etc. They are used as added support in order for you to lift heavier while minimizing the risk of an accident like the weight slipping off while in use.
-Barbell pads are also used as a way to support the bar and prevent it from slipping and causing damage to lifters.
+It could be from lifting straps, wrist wraps, gloves, etc. They are used as an added support in order for you to lift heavier while minimizing the risk of an accident like the weight slipping off while in use.
+We're giving you this example because barbell pads are also used this way!
+They help to support the bar and prevent it from slipping and causing damage to lifters like you.
 It helps give adequate support so you are able to achieve more reps easily and more efficiently.

 It's not uncommon to find a few bruises on the skin after heavy lifting, especially after hip thrusting with no barbell pad!
 The bar causes a lot of pressure on the hip bones which can cause bruising on the skin and make it more difficult for you to hip thrust on your next lower body day.
 Even when doing back squats, you might feel a bruise or two around the neck.

-So if you tend to bruise easily, definitely invest in a good barbell pad made with a high quality foam because they have shock-absorbing properties.
+So if you tend to bruise easily, definitely invest in a good barbell pad made with high-quality foam because they have shock-absorbing properties.

 Reduce the risk of injury

-Barbell bars can get pretty slippery during a sweating lifting session, one wrong move and the bar can slip, fall, and cause severe damage.
-The added comfort and support from the barbell pad prevents this from happening and reduces your risk of injury.
+Barbell bars can get pretty slippery during a sweating lifting session, one wrong move, and the bar can slip, fall, and cause severe damage.
+The added comfort and support from the barbell pad prevent this from happening and reduces your risk of injury.
 Not only that, but if you're recovering from a shoulder, neck, or back injury and want to get back under the bar then a barbell pad can help ease you back into training!
 This doesn't mean you should train with an injury and use the pad as a crutch.
-Wait until you're fully recovered to start training, and use the barbell pad as added support and comfort so you don't cause anymore damage to the injured muscle and can begin building your lifts back up as they were before.
+It just means to wait until you're fully recovered to start training, and use the barbell pad as added support and comfort so you don't cause any more damage to the injured muscle and can begin building your lifts back up as they were before.

 What is the best barbell pad?